eminyuce/MvcCrudAppEntityFramework/README.md

-#Asp.Net MVC Simple CRUD Application
+# Asp.net MVC CRUD application with Entity Framework Code-First Approach
 A simple Asp.net MVC CRUD application with Entity Framework Code-First Approach.
 I tried to develop it as simple as I can to make it understandable CRUD is an acronym for the four basic types of SQL commands: Create , Read , Update , Delete.

 Upload necessary packages and set up connection string properly.